Last Updated on

 This guest post was written by freelance blogger and writer Emily Folk.
 She feels passionately about conservation of wildlife and natural resources and living a greener lifestyle.
 To see more of her work, check out her blog, Conservation Folks, and follow her on Twitter.

 There is no better way to get your children to value the importance of nature in our life than to immerse them in it with a camping experience.
 If you tremble at the thought, I don’t blame you.
 Setting up and taking down tents in the pouring rain is only one of the many obstacles you will face while subjecting your family to leaving the comforts of home and sleeping in the woods.
 You will also have to pull your kids away from their electronic gadgets.
 Oh my!
 But all of these sacrifices will be well worth it.
 No matter what happens, you will come home with lasting memories that you and your family will cherish.
 Here are some ways that camping helps your children appreciate nature:

 Living Off The Land

 Living off the land requires responsibility and hard work.
 Camping gives you the opportunity to show your children how much we depend on our natural environment.
 Ask them to take on some tasks to ensure a safe and happy camping trip.
 They can gather firewood and pile it away from the fire pit.
 Ask them to fetch water, either from a lake or a pump at the campsite.
 They will quickly learn to appreciate their municipal water system after doing it the hard way.

 Take the kids to search for berries to eat.
 However, be sure to know what you will be picking in the area.
-If you know you are among blueberry bushes, that’s fine, but beware of poisonous berries which may look appetizing.
+If you know you are among blueberry bushes, that’s fine, but beware of poisonous berries that may look appetizing.
 Getting sick won’t make them appreciate nature!